-- i. retaining, providing and reinstating trees, hedgerows and other planting using native species, especially those of high value to biodiversity, as set out in 9.2 Design and Landscape Guidance; - ii. maximising the area of soft landscaping and using planting with high value to pollinators and insects, as set out in 9.2 Design and Landscape Guidance; - iii. minimising hard surface areas to those necessary for the functioning of the site, such as footpaths to doors, and ensuring they are permeable to allow drainage of surface water; - iv. taking opportunities to use hedges as boundary treatments, instead of or in addition to walls and fences. - v. where tree removal is unavoidable, such as removal of dead, dying, unsafe trees or invasive species, they must be replaced within the site by a similar or other native species, unless it can be demonstrated to the Council's satisfaction that this is not possible - vi. the inclusion of new water features, such as natural wildlife ponds, is encouraged.
+- i. retaining, providing and reinstating trees, hedgerows and other planting using native species, especially those of high value to biodiversity, as set out in the 6.3 Design and Landscape Guidance; - ii. maximising the area of soft landscaping and using planting with high value to pollinators and insects, as set out in the 6.3 Design and Landscape Guidance; - iii. minimising hard surface areas to those necessary for the functioning of the site, such as footpaths to doors, and ensuring they are permeable to allow drainage of surface water; - iv. retaining front hedges and walls and taking opportunities to use hedges as boundary treatments, instead of or in addition to walls and fences. - v. where tree removal is unavoidable, such as removal of dead, dying, unsafe trees or invasive species, they must be replaced within the site by a similar or other native species, unless it can be demonstrated to the Council's satisfaction that this is not possible - vi. the inclusion of new water features, such as natural wildlife ponds, is encouraged.